-Set out on hilly, wooded terrain four miles to the west of downtown Des Moines, Waveland Golf Course was established in 1901 with a 9-hole course designed by Tom Bendelow, which was later extended to 18 holes by Warren Dickenson.
+Set out on hilly, wooded terrain four miles to the west of downtown Des Moines, Waveland Golf Course was established in 1901, with local amateur champion Warren Dickinson routing eighteen holes around municipal property known as Waveland Park.
+Soon after, the layout was expanded to twenty-seven holes.

 The original nine at Waveland dates back to 1901.
 It is self proclaimed as the oldest muni west of the Mississippi.
 Being that old, one should not be surprised that the trees are quite large and treelined and bunker in the sky come into play on most holes.
 Also, despite most people’s perspective of Iowa being flat and a lot of it, I would describe the terrain as rolling hills.